silvioukoth/alx-low_level_programming/0x02-functions_nested_loops/README.md

-rite a program that prints _putchar, followed by a new line
+Write a program that prints _putchar, followed by a new line